wekeo/eo-data-vis-good-practice-guide/docs/source/02_acknowledgements_and_authors.rst

 =================================
 EUMETSAT would like to express its gratitude to all presenters and participants, who attended the initial workshop series, and contributed their presentation content, ideas, and discussion points, which formed the basis of the first draft of this good practice guide.

-The text here is based on a summary of the extensive contributions made during the EUMETSAT Earth Observation Data Visualisation Workshop, and was developed by the following authors:

-* `Benjamin Loveday <mailto:ben.loveday@innoflair.com>`_ – Innoflair UG
-* `Hayley Evers\-King <Hayley.EversKing@eumetsat.int>`_ - EUMETSAT
-* `Neil Fletcher <Neil.Fletcher@eumetsat.int>`_ - EUMETSAT

 Contributory authors and links to individual **presentations** are below:

 * `Aida Alvera-Azcárate <https://www.youtube.com/watch?v=7NRZQ9l6wnA&list=PLOQg9n6Apif1BlpT808l8EdgHMndNhNlT&index=3&t=2622s>`_ - University of Liege, GHER